Use these warning signs of abuse to see if your relationship is going in the wrong direction:

 □ Passports, green cards, work permits

-□ Lease/rental agreement; title
+□ Lease/rental agreement; homeowner title or deed

-□ PPO, divorce papers, custody orders
+□ PPO, divorce papers, police reports, custody orders

 □ Pictures, jewelry, things that mean a lot to you